ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 This can be done for Subnet-EVM under [`/precompile/registry/registry.go`](https://github.com/ava-labs/subnet-evm/blob/helloworld-official-tutorial-v2/precompile/registry/registry.go)

-For PrecompilEVM there is a [`plugin/main.go`](https://github.com/ava-labs/precompilevm/blob/hello-world-example/plugin/main.go) file that orchestrates this precompile registration.
+For Precompile-EVM there is a [`plugin/main.go`](https://github.com/ava-labs/precompile-evm/blob/hello-world-example/plugin/main.go) file that orchestrates this precompile registration.

 ```go